rucio/rucio/doc/gfal2.md

 host certificate of the GridFTP server is of the *IGTF* grid certificate type, which has a different intermediate CA chain than for example the OV certifiates.
-If not, connection will fail with error messages about CAs missing from the signing policies, etc.
+If not, connection will fail with error messages about DNs of CAs missing from the signing policies, etc.